Celebration Bowl to feature NFL prospect Decobie Durant

 “We just gotta play hard and don’t let the stage, the bright lights get to you,” Durant said when asked about the key to the Celebration Bowl.
 “Just come in and play hard, play fast, play physical and don’t back down.
 Even though they’ve got a good fan base coming in behind.
 So it’s going to be great going in there and playing against them and playing against Deion (Sanders).
 So it’s going to be a great game.”

-The Celebration Bowl appears to be headed for a record crowd, but we already know Dacobie Durant isn’t afraid of the big stage and bright lights.
+The Celebration Bowl appears to be headed for a record crowd, but we already know Decobie Durant isn’t afraid of the big stage and bright lights.